Key Takeaways

 Pricing: Free (25 searches/month) | From $49/month (Starter)

 Hunter.io does one thing and does it better than anything else: finding email addresses.
 Enter a domain and it returns every email address associated with it, along with confidence scores and sources.
 The Chrome extension is particularly useful — visit any website and instantly see available contacts.
-For link building outreach, the Email Finder feature lets you input a name + domain and get the specific person's email.
-With Gmail tightening deliverability standards and LinkedIn limiting contact exports, having a reliable email finder is more important than ever.
+For outreach, the Email Finder feature lets you input a name + domain and get the specific person's email.
+With Gmail tightening deliverability standards, having a reliable contact finder is more important than ever for those who need to reach website owners and site editors directly.

 11. BuzzSumo

-Best for: Finding link-worthy content formats and influencers
+Best for: Finding link-worthy content formats, resource pages, and influencers

 Pricing: From $199/month (Content Creation) to $999/month (Enterprise)

 BuzzSumo indexes billions of articles and social posts to surface what content performs best in any niche — measured by social shares, backlinks earned, and engagement.
-For link building, it serves two purposes: first, it shows you which content formats attract links in your industry (data studies? infographics? tools? comparison guides?), so you can create linkable assets that work.
-Second, the Brand Monitoring feature tracks unlinked mentions of your brand across the web — these are warm outreach targets because they've already referenced you and may be willing to add a link.
+For it serves two purposes: first, it shows you which content formats attract links in your industry (data studies? infographics? tools? ?), so you can create linkable assets that drive organic traffic.
+Second, the Brand Monitoring feature tracks unlinked mentions of your brand across the web — these are warm backlink opportunities because the they have already referenced you and may be willing to add a link.
+BuzzSumo's Content Explorer shows how many links any piece of content has earned, helping you understand what it takes to build links in competitive niches.

 12. Google Search Console